19hours/sg-statutes/Acts/Land Titles Act.md

 (10) For the purposes of subsection (5), the court may dispense with personal service and may order service to be effected by an advertisement in any one or more daily newspapers or in such other manner as the court thinks fit.

-(11) The Registrar shall enter on the relevant folio a notification of any order of court extinguishing wholly or in part a restriction already notified thereon, or varying the provisions of such a restriction, if the order or an office copy thereof is produced to him for that purpose and upon entry of the notification, the restriction is extinguished or varied to that extent.
+(11) The Registrar shall enter on the relevant folio a notification of any order of court extinguishing wholly or in part a restriction already notified thereon, or varying the provisions of such a restriction, if the order or a duly certified copy thereof is produced to him for that purpose and upon entry of the notification, the restriction is extinguished or varied to that extent.

+[Act 8 of 2014 wef 15/08/2014]

 ### Duration of restrictions